With the Road to Reliability™ Framework you can reduce your downtime by 90%.

 It’s that simple.

-Let’s look at some of the common thing that go wrong.
+Let’s look at some of the common things that go wrong.

 It’s easy to look at a problem in terms of its symptoms.
 Something sounds bad.
 That bearing is hot.
 The compressor is vibrating.